rezmansouri/microlab/Exercise 2/Part3/README.md

 `static bool reverse = false;`

 And finally, the thrust of this part of the exercise, is the function below.
 This function is called everytime the `TIMER0` indicates 0.5 intervals (*AND INT0 is triggered formerly*).
 It increments/decrements the `LED_turn` based on the direction of the blinking `reverse`.
-Once the LED_turn had reached the `-1` value, we know that the show is finished, thus all the variables participating this procedure are reset and the wait for another `INT0` external interrupt begins.
+Once the LED_turn had reached the `-1` value, we know that the show is finished, thus all the variables participating in this procedure are reset and the wait for another `INT0` external interrupt begins.

 ```
 void blink(void)